shiyuning/ReadNLDAS/README.md

 1. Download the source files and the Makefile to your work directory.
 In your work directory, type `make all` to compile all executables.
 Two executables will be generated: `Read_NLDAS` and `wgrib`.
 In addition, there are two bash scripts, `download_data` and `extract_data`.

 2. Download NLDAS-2 forcing data:
-   The bash script `download_data` will download a whole year''s NLDAS-2 forcing data into the Data directory.
+   The bash script `download_data` will download a whole year's NLDAS-2 forcing data into the Data directory.
    The syntax is:

    ~~~shell